 For those interested in the area’s Jewish heritage, there is a Jewish museum, archives, synagogue, and kosher deli at Acapulco Street #70.
 You’ll find several more small Orthodox synagogues hidden inside houses on Amsterdam Avenue.
 There’s another synagogue at the corner of Montes de Oca and Parral streets.

 Whatever brings you to Mexico City, Roma Norte is a welcome break from the hustle and bustle of Centro and the Zocalo.
-It should be on your list for a one day itinerary of walking, shopping, gallery hopping and eating.
+It should be on your list for a one day itinerary of walking, shopping, noshing at food stalls, gallery hopping and eating.

 Where to Stay in Roma Norte